Cantera/cantera-website/pages/compiling/source-code.rst

    git clone --recursive https://github.com/Cantera/cantera.git cd cantera

-Note that by default, the ``master`` branch is checked out, containing all of the feature updates and bug fixes to the code since the previous stable release.
+Note that by default, the ``main`` branch is checked out, containing all of the feature updates and bug fixes to the code since the previous stable release.
-The master branch is usually an "alpha" release, corresponding to the ``a`` in the version number, and does not usually get a tag.
+The main branch is usually an alpha release, corresponding to the ``a`` in the version number, and does not usually get a tag.

 .. container:: container